 Three-phase power is a three-wire Alternating Current (A/C) power circuit.
 Most US commercial buildings use a 3 Phase 4 Wire 208Y/120V power arrangement because of its power density and flexibility.
 Compared to single-phase, a three-phase power arrangement provides 1.732 (the square root of 3) times more power with the same current and provides (7) power circuits.

 A scenario where this works best is if the installation is in a condo or apartment unit.
-Typically, the main panel for the building is a three-phase, however, each unit’s subpanel is receiving power from only two of the three phases.
+Typically, the main panel for the entire building is a three-phase, however, each apartment or condo unit’s subpanel is receiving power from only two of the three phases.
 In this case, the setup would look the same as a split-phase panel setup.
-Simply make a note of this in the Sense Installer app.
+Simply make a note of this on the Phase type page of the Sense Pro app.